Suhani Kalita: Early life

 Suhani is an alumnus of Rosary Convent High School in Hyderabad and St. Mary's Junior College and graduated from Aurora's University.
+She has been a renowned child artist and later worked in few films as a lead in her teenage years post which she discontinued movies.
+She is now a successful professional and travel influencer.

 Career

+Suhani has been a household favorite since her childhood days as the child actor she played in Manasantha Nuvve (Thuneega Thuneega), she was known as the child crush of south.

-She modelled for designers like Sabyasachi Mukherjee.
-She has also represented brands like Neerus, RS Brothers, Samsung, Suraj Bhan Jewellers, DB Fashions, Kaasam Brothers, Saravana Stores, Videocon, Sisley and Airtel.
-She appeared in BSNL, Karvy Finances, and Idea Cellular print advertisements.
-She has also appeared in a few music videos.
+She modelled for designers like Sabyasachi Mukherjee and Tarun Tahliani and has represented brands like Neerus, RS Brothers, Malabar Gold, Samsung, Suraj Bhan Jewellers, DB Fashions, Kaasam Brothers, Saravana Stores, Videocon, Sisley and Airtel.
+She appeared in BSNL, RS Brothers, Karvy Finances, and Idea Cellular print advertisements and has been the brand ambassador for brands like Malabar Gold & Diamonds, RS Brothers and Chennai Shopping Mall.

-She debuted in Bollywood in Kuch Tum Kaho Kuch Hum Kahein in a minor role.
+She was seen as a child actress in Bollywood in Hindi movies like Kuch Tum Kaho Kuch Hum Kahein and Sooryavamsham.
 As of July 2007, she had appeared in over 45 films, 40 in Telugu, 5 in Hindi and each one in Bengali and Malayalam.

 She also won the Best Debutant Award in the South Filmfare Awards 2007 and was nominated as the best Actress in Santhosham Awards.

+She discontinued movies in 2012 and is now a successful working professional as well as a travel influencer.
+She has travelled to 20+ countries and through her social media channels she shares glimpses of her tours with her followers.

+In 2022, she married Vibhor Hasija in a grand ceremony with family and friends at Positano, Italy.